 Journalist Carmen Aristegui, who has spent 20 years exposing government corruption in Mexico, has been named the 2018 winner of the John Peter and Anna Catherine Zenger Award for Press Freedom by the University of Arizona School of Journalism.
 Aristegui will be honored on Friday, Oct.
-12, at a public reception and dinner on the UA campus.
+12, at a public reception and dinner at Tucson's Westward Look Resort.

 In Mexico, where nearly 100 journalists have been murdered or have disappeared in the past decade, Aristegui has reported as a radio host and as the anchor of a show on CNN en Español.
 She put pressure on the nation's elite when her website, Aristegui Noticias, reported an alleged conflict of interest involving the wife of President Enrique Peña Nieto and a government contractor in the purchase of a $7 million house.
 As a result, she and her son are believed to have been targeted by spyware.